 The State of Florida and you as the Health Plan Member acknowledge the possibility that a Health Plan Member and his physician may determine that such services or supplies are appropriate even though such services or supplies are not covered and will not be arranged or paid for by the Plan.
 Any Claim for covered service for which the Health Plan Member is seeking reimbursement must be submitted to Aetna within one year from the date of service.

 Understanding Your Share of Health Care Expenses

-Deductibles and Copayments are paid by Health Plan Members
+Deductibles and Copayments

 Copayments are dollar amounts you pay to the provider at the time of service before the Plan pays.
-A Copayment is the amount of money that is paid each time a particular service is used.
-Typically, there may be Copayments on some services while other services will not have any Copayments.
+Most but not all Services require Copayments.